An Exciting First Year and Looking Forward

-The Refuge cares for about 300 children, and every year, about 10 girls will age-out of the program.
+The Refuge cares for more than 300 children, and every year, about 5-10 girls will age-out of the program.
 Our hope is to provide all of them with the opportunity to continue their education and escape the grip of poverty, but that will present a challenge as our program grows year over year.

 In 2019, our focus is on strengthening the services and support we are providing to our existing students.
-For example, we are onboarding one local staff person in each country to help coordinate our program and strengthen our support of each individual student, e.g., through local mentoring, counseling, internships, vocational training, and other skill development.
+One of our goals is to have at least one part-time staff in each country - in addition to our partner NGOs - to help coordinate our programs and strengthen our support of each individual student, e.g., through local mentoring, counseling, internships, vocational training, and other skill development.

 It is my firm conviction that those who overcome the most difficult circumstances have the greatest potential to compassionately influence and lead our world.
 I invite you to join with us in this vision and help us communicate to each and every one of our sponsored students, "We believe in you ... and you are worth it."